lepidus/OASwitchboard/README.md

 ## Credits

-This plugin was conceived and sponsored by [OA Switchboard](https://www.oaswitchboard.org/).
+This plugin was developed to [OA Switchboard](https://www.oaswitchboard.org/).

 Developed by [Lepidus Tecnologia](https://github.com/lepidus).